- Day 1: Arrival in Iceland

 When you’ve finished strolling up and down the coastline (whatever you do, don’t try to paddle in the water,) the Southern town of Vik is a short drive away, providing amenities and its own visual style, with houses and churches built all along the steep hill faces surrounding the community.

 Day 5 is the perfect day to visit Vatnajökull, Iceland’s largest glacier - covering a staggering 8% of the country - and the second biggest glacier in Europe.
-With a total area around 8000km squared, and ice averaging at 400m thick, there are a wide number of operators using Vatnajökull as their prime location for glacier tours.
+With a total area of around 8000km squared, and ice averaging 400m thick, there are a wide number of operators using Vatnajökull as their prime location for glacier tours.

-On these trips, you will experience first hand how earthquakes, underground springs and ice-melts all came together to form the matchless, structural magnificence of the glacier.
+On these trips, you will experience firsthand how earthquakes, underground springs, and ice-melts all came together to form the matchless, structural magnificence of the glacier.
 Don't worry about slipping - your guides will take you through, step by step, how to navigate the ice.